OpenFunction/OpenFunction/docs/concepts/OpenFunction-events-framework.md

 > 1. Create EventSource CR called "my-eventsource"
 > 2. Retrieve and reorganize the configuration of the EventBus (used to pass in the Deployments in step 5), including:
      >    1. The EventBus name ("default" in this sample)
->    2. The name of the Dapr Component associated with the EventBus ("eventsource-eventbus-my-eventsource" in this sample)
+>    2. The name of the Dapr Component associated with the EventBus ("eventbus-eventsource-my-eventsource" in this sample)
-> 3. Create a Dapr Component called "eventsource-eventbus-my-eventsource" for associating the event bus
+> 3. Create a Dapr Component called "eventbus-eventsource-my-eventsource" for associating the event bus
 > 4. Create a Dapr Component called "eventsource-my-eventsource-kafka-sample-two" for associating the event source
 > 5. Create a Deployments called "eventsource-my-eventsource-kafka-sample-two" for processing events